 6.1.
 Writing Content – Classic Editor vs. Gutenberg

-By default, WordPress is shipped with Classic Editor, which allows users to input text in either Text or Visual modes.
+By default, WordPress is shipped with Gutenberg editor, which lets you instantly preview your article right within the editor.
+Classic Editor, on the other hand, allows users to input text in either Text or Visual modes.

 With Classic Editor, users can’t preview the finished page instantly while writing the content.
 Editing and moving different elements can also be a hassle.
 Users will have to switch back and forth between Text and Visual modes.
 They can also create spacing and sizing problems.
 This is where the Gutenberg editor comes in.